ARTICLE D. MOBILE FOOD VENDORS

 b.
 The applicant is a person against whom a judgment based upon, or conviction for, fraud, deceit or misrepresentation has been entered within the ten (10) years immediately preceding the date of application.

-3. The city manager's disapproval and the reasons for disapproval shall be noted on the application, and the applicant shall be notified that his application is disapproved and that no license will be issued.
+3. The business license official's disapproval and the reasons for disapproval shall be noted on the application, and the applicant shall be notified that his application is disapproved and that no license will be issued.
 Notice shall be delivered personally or mailed to the applicant at the address shown on the application form, or at the applicant's last known address.
+(Ord.
+477, 12-10-2013, eff.
+12-31-2013)

 A. Trash Receptacles: Each mobile food vendor's vehicle must be equipped with a trash receptacle, and each mobile food vendor shall be held responsible for litter in the vicinity of his vehicle.

-B. Vehicle Identification Sticker With Identification Number: Each mobile food vendor shall post in a prominent place on the upper left corner of the back of the vehicle, a sticker with an identification number thereupon, as approved by the city manager and issued by the police department, showing the vehicle's city mobile food vendor license number.
+B. Vehicle Identification Sticker With Identification Number: Each mobile food vendor shall post in a prominent place on the upper left corner of the back of the vehicle, a sticker with an identification number thereupon, as approved by the business license official and issued by the police department, showing the vehicle's city mobile food vendor license number.
 The display shall be of such color, size and placement that the identification number can be easily read at a distance of ten feet (10').

-C. Issuance Of Vehicle Identification Sticker With Identification Number: In addition to any licensing or certification requirement imposed by the southern Nevada health district, a mobile vendor's vehicle must first be issued a vehicle identification sticker with identification number by the police department before a business license may be issued for the operation of that vehicle.
+C. Issuance Of Vehicle Identification Sticker With Identification Number: In addition to any licensing or certification requirement imposed by the Southern Nevada health district, a mobile vendor's vehicle must first be issued a vehicle identification sticker with identification number by the police department before a business license may be issued for the operation of that vehicle.
 (Ord.
-405, 7-22-2008, eff.
-8-15-2008)
+477, 12-10-2013, eff.
+12-31-2013)

 A. All doors, windows, hoods and trunks open and close securely;